titola/neuropa/README.md

 I noticed the attack voice-to-skull the last year, July 15th 2017.

-The artificial deficiency coordinates the sequences and the psychology of the dialogues, often offensive, and the interferences to the normal neural oscillations that disturb the sleep with tremors, convulsions, etc.
+The artificial and natural deficiency coordinates the sequences and the psychology of the dialogues, often offensive, and the interferences to the normal neural oscillations that disturb the sleep with tremors, convulsions, etc.

 The following video shows a part of the signal directed to my head: